 How to Treat Poison Ivy when Backpacking

 The urushiol oil, a clear liquid compound found in the sap of poison ivy, is what produces an itchy rash in most people who touch it.
-According to the American Academy of Dermatology about 85% of people are allergic to the resin [ref].
+According to the American Academy of Dermatology, about 85% of people are allergic to the resin .
 Because the urushiol oil is soluble in soap, the best defense is to wash your skin with soap and water immediately after contact with the plant.
 Sometimes that is not possible on the trail.
 You might not have enough water available when it happens.
 Fortunately, as you’ll find out here, there are other options you can use to prevent a rash.
 These apply to all the common poisonous plants, including poison ivy, poison oak, poisonwood, and poison sumac.

 - First, wash the exposed skin with cold water within 10 minutes of exposure.
 It is important that you dilute the urushiol oil as soon as possible.
 If you have soap with you, use it.
 Not all backpackers carry biodegradable soap.
 In that case, just rinse with cold water.
-Although urushiol is not soluble in water, rinsing the skin in plain water is better than doing nothing at all.
+Although urushiol is not soluble in water, rinsing the skin with plain water is better than doing nothing at all.
 If you can’t find a nearby spring, rinse with the treated drinking water you have.
-Do not wash off the oil with your washcloth/bandana; otherwise you might spread the oil to other parts of your body.
+Do not wash off the oil with your washcloth/bandana; otherwise, you might spread the oil to other parts of your body.

 - Do not rinse your skin with warm or hot water!
 It is not like you have a hot tap at your disposal in the wilderness, so it seems a little odd to say this; however, one can never assume.
 You might be hiking in an area with hot springs, or just finished treating your water by boiling it.
 If so, don’t use that water.
 Hot water opens the pores and enhances the penetration of the oil into the skin.

-- Wash anything else that came into contact with the plant, such as your clothing, dog, shoes and laces.
+- Wash anything else that came into contact with the plant, such as your clothing, dog, shoes, and laces.
 If you can’t wash clothing or gear with soap while on the trail, do so when you get into town.
 Washing with soap is important because the urushiol oil remains active outside the plant and is not soluble in water alone.
-Otherwise the oil will continue to produce a rash for up to 5 years.
+Otherwise, the oil will continue to produce a rash for up to 5 years.